Connor Brown (footballer): Guiseley and York City

 Brown signed for National League club Guiseley on 29 September 2016.

 On 20 January 2018, Brown joined National League North club York City on loan until the end of the 2017–18 season.
 He made his debut the same day, starting in a 2–2 draw at home to Spennymoor Town.
 Having made four appearances, he signed for York permanently on 13 February 2018.
 Brown totalled 11 appearances as York finished 2017–18 in 11th place in the table.
 He was released at the end of the season.

 Barrow

 Brown signed for National League club Barrow on 9 July 2018.
+In May 2019, he agreed a new one-year contract, with the option for a further year.

 Buxton

-On February 3 2023, Brown signed for National League North side Buxton.
+On February 3, 2023, Brown signed for National League North side Buxton.

+Ilkeston Town

+In May 2024, Brown joined Northern Premier League Premier Division side Ilkeston Town.

+Spalding United

+On 18 September 2024, Brown joined Southern League Premier Division Central club Spalding United.

+Bradford (Park Avenue)

+In June 2025, Brown joined Northern Premier League Division One East side Bradford (Park Avenue).

 Suspension from Sheffield United

 Following the conviction of teammate Ched Evans for rape in 2012, Brown posted defamatory comments about the victim on social networking service Twitter and was subsequently suspended by Sheffield United before being released.